 With my background in digital design, I like to analyse vinyl record packages and attempt to understand the artist’s intentions and if they fulfilled their intended purpose.

 I am happy about the current resurgence in vinyl records.
 It means a lot of bands are reissuing their albums on ‘audiophile’ 180g records which claim to have superior sound quality to their original pressings.
-I am especially happy about one of my favourite bands Pink Floyd and their decision to reissue all of their albums as some are rather tricky to get hold of, such as Wish You Were Here and Animals.

 It could be said that I was part of the recent resurgence, although it didn’t seem like I was influenced by the actions of other people around me, or what I read online.
 One day, something just triggered within me and I knew that I was going to strive to own a record player and start collecting records.